-COVID-19 testing is available at Plymouth Urgent Care & Bloomfield Urgent Medical Care.
-We have 2 convenient locations to serve in Plymouth MI, Bloomfield Hills MI, and surrounding areas!
-Call us or schedule an appointment online!
+COVID-19 testing is available at Plymouth Urgent Care & Bloomfield Urgent Care.
+We have convenient locations to serve in Plymouth MI, Bloomfield Hills MI, and surrounding areas!
+Contact us or schedule an appointment online!

 Table of Contents:

 • Same-day COVID-19 PCR test result if seen before 2 pm.

 • Covid-19 Antibody test